 The Lord is the Spirit, and where the Spirit of the Lord is, there is liberty.
 And all of us, reflecting the Lord’s glory in our unveiled faces, are changed from glory to glory to be like Him, as we expect it from the Lord, who is the Spirit.
 2 Corinthians 3:17-18

-The Spirit produces the fruits of the presence of Christ in us and through us.
+The Spirit produces the fruits of the presence of the Spirit of God, the Spirit of Messiah in us and through us.
 What the Spirit produces makes for harmonious relationships in the kingdom of God on earth.
 As we grow up into the Messiah, more and more of our thoughts, emotions, motivation and actions are in accord with the love God pours into our new creature hearts.

-When we were first getting acquainted many years ago, I had some very rough edges.
-God gave me prophetic insight about the sorry condition of His people and sorry teachings that violated God’s Word and thwarted Jesus’ leading.
-During a conversation I would occasionally burst out with a short but harsh tirade about a blatant error being promoted in books, on TV and in our gatherings, Leonard’s glow would dim.
+When we were first getting acquainted back in the 70’s, I had some very rough edges.
+God gave me prophetic insight and disinterment of the sorry condition of some of His people and sorry teachings that violated God’s Word and thwarted Jesus’ leading.
+During a conversation I would occasionally burst out with a short but harsh tirade about a blatant error being promoted in books, on TV or in our church gathering.
+Leonard’s glow would dim.
 He wouldn’t say anything to me, but I could see I was grieving his heart.
-It convicted me and helped me get back to the gentle nature God gave me by my parents example and use better ways to proclaim the gospel of the kingdom.
+It convicted me and helped me get back to the gentle nature God gave me by His Spirit and by my parents example.
+Gentle love is the better way to serve the Lord.

 The gospel of the kingdom prepares us for real life.
 In real life, we need a lot of help from God, especially to walk in love, glowing with the Spirit.
 Just going about our life with family, friends and co-workers often presents challenges.
 Children get sick and cranky.
 We have a spat with our spouse.
 Friends turn out not to be friends.
 Co-workers connive on ways to make us look bad.
 Our trusted Christian leaders teach error or their atrocious hidden sins are revealed.
 On top of that, the devil is still running around loose and his evil forces are arrayed against us.

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Against such things there is no law.
-24 Those who belong to Messiah have crucified the flesh with its passions and lusts.
-Galatians 5:22-23
+Those who belong to Messiah have crucified the flesh with its passions and lusts.